eclipse-tractusx/digital-product-pass/docs/data-sovereignty/PolicyConfigGuide.md

 | Digital Twin Registry       | X                |                    | Just auto-negotiation is enabled, where the contract agreements get stored for optimizing the data retrieval process.
 The allowed policies can be configured in the helm chart value files.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                          |
 | Aspect Model (Data Service) | X                | X                  | Negotiation is always automatic, however the policies can be "manually selected" in the frontend if disabled.
 If no policy is send in the "agree" response the policy will be took from configuration.
 Just the policies provided in the configuration will be chosen, and will be allowed to negotiate.
 A filter from the catalog will be done for the contracts with valid policies.
 Allowing the user in the manual selection to chose the policy he wants.
 I case for the manual selection the user wants to be able to see all the policies the `policyConfig.enabled` from the `passport` configuration needs to be set to false.
 More information [here](#manual-negotiation) |

+> [!IMPORTANT]
+>
+> The Digital Product Passport application does not have any logic to check if the policy is valid in the network or if the partner retrieving information using SSI has the authorized policy permissions for accessing and using the asset.
+This logic is already covered by the `Eclipse DataSpace Connector (EDC)` which is consuming the information from the network in name of the digital product pass application.

 ## Table of contents

 <!-- TOC -->